GDATASoftwareAG/nextcloud-gdata-antivirus/README.md

 The command may take a while and starts Nextcloud directly.
 Nextcloud can then be accessed with your browser at http://nextcloud.local.

 In the future, Nextcloud can then be started again by changing to the folder "nextcloud-docker-dev" and running ```docker compose up nextcloud proxy```.
 For more information see the [Nextcloud app development tutorials](https://cloud.nextcloud.com/s/iyNGp8ryWxc7Efa).
 These steps set up the official Nextcloud Dev Environment.
 It uses an SQLite databse.
-If you want to test on a Postgres you can set up a real Nextcloud Server using this [compose file](compose.yaml).
+If you want to test on a production like instance you can set up a real Nextcloud Server using this [compose file](compose.yaml).